LaughterOnWater/Yosemite-National-Park-Regulations-for-Temporary-Protest-Displays/Rough Draft - Municode Style.md

 ### 7.2 Protest Participant Limits
 1. The maximum number of participants for a permitted protest is as follows:
-   a.
-In developed areas: 200 people
+   - In developed areas: 200 people
-   b.
-In frontcountry areas: 100 people
+   - In frontcountry areas: 100 people
-   c.
-In backcountry areas: 50 people
+   - In backcountry areas: 50 people
 2. These limits include all individuals directly involved in the protest activities.

 ### 7.3 Counter-Protest Participant Limits